CICA ‘same roof ‘ rules changed

 The campaign therefore continued and last year the CICA finally agreed to accept applications for compensation from people who had been abused or assaulted by someone living under the same roof prior to October 1979.

-But while the change is a welcome one, Rachel fears that the cut off date for making such a claim will again result in injustice.
-Rachel explains:
+But while the change is a welcome one, we fear that the cut off date for making such a claim will again result in injustice.

 Second chances do not come along often, and it would be a travesty if, after decades of campaigning, innocent victims are still denied their right to compensation.

-For further information Rachel can be contacted via email at [email protected] or by telephone on 01823 354545.
+For further information contact us via email at [email protected] or by telephone on 01823 354545.